xuyangzhou461-hash/Ternary-arithmetic-and-logic-circuit-candence-schematics-/README.md

 **You need**: tsmc18rf technology library, Stanford CNFET models, Cadence Virtuoso, original parameters from references.

-Do not attempt downloading the schmatic (.oa) files provided are they are likely not portable.
-Although the STI designs and TNAND schematic designs require only the two CNFET models, the THA designs required additional binary gates and are definitely not portable.

 The exact parameters (n,m) for each CNFET are not provided and must be found from original sources of the designs.

 # Report gist